 A significant example of a concrete beam bridge should possess character-defining elements of its type, and be readily recognizable as an historic structure from the perspective of the traveler.
 The integrity of distinctive features visible from the roadway approach, including parapet walls or railings, is important in structures which are common examples of their type.
 In addition, the structure must be in excellent condition.
-Despite the retention of such features as the parapets, this bridge has considerable deterioration and is an undistinguished example of a concrete beam bridge.
+This bridge is not identifiable as a significant crossing from the perspective of the traveler.
+The bridge lacks such features as parapet walls and wing walls, has considerable deterioration and is an undistinguished example of a concrete beam bridge.